fsommers/bureaucrat/README.md

-# Bureaucrat
+# Bureaucrat:
-## Generate Synthetic Business Documents at Scale
+## Generate Multilingual Synthetic Business Documents at Scale

 When working with document AI applications, it is useful to be able to generate synthetic business documents.